Best auto repair shop funding

 Auto repair is capital-intensive: a single lift runs $4K-$25K, a diagnostic scanner $5K-$15K, and body shops wait 30-60 days on insurance receivables.
-Each of those needs a different funding product, and no single lender does them all well.
+Each of those needs a different funding product, and no single funder does them all well.
 Here's how to fund an auto repair shop the right way.

 📦